Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "Translator and quick technical references," Leemu said.
 "I’m a ship’s propulsion mechanic."

 Gorku squirmed.
-"Uh... translator and, uh… medical.
-For a, uh… a learning disability."
+"Uh... translator and, uh... medical.
+For a, uh... a learning disability."
 The set of his ears was ashamed and uncomfortable.
 Leemu had never even suspected that, and immediately gave his friend an astonished look and a keening whine that made Gorku’s ears flatten even more.
 Clearly he was more ashamed about not revealing it sooner than about needing it.

 For her part, the human officer simply nodded solemnly.
 "Okay.
 You don’t have to tell me anything else.
-I’m afraid cannot permit you access to Cimbrean until the implant is removed…but you should know there is a Corti doctor in Folctha that specializes in advanced regenerative therapy.
+I’m afraid cannot permit you access to Cimbrean until the implant is removed... but you should know there is a Corti doctor in Folctha that specializes in advanced regenerative therapy.
 He might be able to help."

 "I unnerstand."